drupol/master-thesis/src/thesis/3-tools.typ

 supports portability and consistency across various platforms and cloud environments.

-Due to its popularity, Docker is a key player in modern software development, enabling efficient, consistent, and scalable applications through containerization, supporting agile and #gls("DevOps") practices, and accelerating the transition from development to production.
+Due to its popularity #cite(<9403875>, form: "normal", supplement: [p.
+9]), Docker is a key player in modern software development, enabling efficient, consistent, and scalable applications through containerization, supporting agile and #gls("DevOps") practices, and accelerating the transition from development to production.

 #figure(
   sourcefile(